para-sdu/assignment_practice/README.md

 Unauthorized access returns HTTP 403.

-# How H3 Is Used in the System
+# H3 Geospatial Integration (Detailed Explanation)

-The system uses Uber’s H3 geospatial indexing library.
+The system integrates Uber's H3 geospatial indexing library.

+H3 is a hexagonal hierarchical geospatial indexing system.
+Instead of storing raw latitude and longitude coordinates for analytics, the system converts geographic coordinates into a unique H3 hexagonal cell index.

+## How H3 Works in This System

 When a user registers:

+1. The user provides:
+   - Latitude
-- Latitude and Longitude are provided.
+   - Longitude

-- They are converted into an H3 index at resolution 7.
+2. The system converts coordinates into an H3 index using:
-- The H3 index is stored in the database.

-Example:
    h3.geo_to_h3(lat, lon, 7)

-This enables:
+3. Resolution level 7 is used:
+   - Medium geographic precision
+   - Good balance between detail and performance

+4. The generated H3 index is stored in the database inside the `users` table.

+## Why H3 Is Used

+H3 allows:

-  Regional clustering
+  Efficient geographic clustering
+  Fast region-based queries
-  Location-based analytics
+  Scalable analytics
-  Counting users inside same hexagonal grid
+  Grouping users by hexagonal grid instead of raw coordinates
+  Avoiding complex radius-based SQL queries

+## Regional Analytics

 Endpoint:

 GET /analytics/region/{h3_index}

+This endpoint:
+- Takes an H3 index as input
+- Counts all users stored in that hexagonal cell
+- Returns total users in that geographic region

+This enables:

+- Regional statistics
+- Heatmap generation (future extension)
+- Identifying high-demand charity areas
+- Location-based decision making

+## Why H3 Is Better Than Raw Coordinates

+Without H3:
+- Complex distance calculations
+- Slower queries
+- Harder clustering

+With H3:
+- Simple string comparison
+- Fast SQL filtering
+- Hierarchical indexing support
+- Easy aggregation

+This makes the system scalable and geo-analytics ready.

+# System Endpoints

+### 1.Register User
+POST /users/register

+Stores user with H3 index.

+### 2.Create Help Request
+POST /requests/create

+Recipient only.

+### 3.Verify Help Request
+PATCH /requests/verify/{req_id}

+Admin only.

+### 4.Regional Analytics
+GET /analytics/region/{h3_index}

-Returns number of users inside that H3 cell.
+Returns number of users in region.

-This allows scalable geographic analytics without storing raw coordinates.
+### 5.View System Logs
+GET /system/logs

+Admin only.